Location-Based Marketing 101

 Who Uses Location-Based Marketing?

-Wondering whether you should use location-based marketing?
-The truth is that any business with a physical footprint who wants to boost in-store traffic can effectively use location-based marketing.
+Are you wondering if you should use location-based marketing?
+The truth is that any business with a physical footprint looking to boost in-store traffic can effectively use location-based marketing.
 If you’re running a cafe on a hot summer’s day, showing ads for coupons on ice-cold drinks is sure to entice more people to walk through the door.

-Plus location-based marketing is a great way to bring together all the data you have on customers to encourage the behavior that you want.
-For example, you could put ads for running shoes to target joggers running past your store.
+Location-based marketing is also a great way to bring together all your customer data to encourage desired consumer behavior.
+For example, you could place ads for running shoes to target joggers running past your store.

 Location-Based Marketing Examples & Case Studies

 GroundTruth’s customers have had amazing results with location-based marketing.
-As you’ll see from the following geolocation marketing case studies they’ve been able to use mobile location analytics to connect more deeply with specific customers, and persuade more of them to visit stores.
-More store visits equals more sales, which is a big win for the companies.
+As you’ll see from the following location-based marketing examples and case studies, our clients have been able to use mobile location analytics to connect more deeply with specific customers, and persuade more of them to visit stores.
+More store visits equals more sales — a big win for any company.

 Location Marketing Example #1: Coach